Transient execution CPU vulnerability: 2023

 In February 2023 a vulnerability affecting a wide range of AMD CPU architectures called "Cross-Thread Return Address Predictions" was disclosed.

 In July 2023 a critical vulnerability in the Zen 2 AMD microarchitecture called Zenbleed was made public.
 AMD released a microcode update to fix it.

 In August 2023 a vulnerability in AMD's Zen 1, Zen 2, Zen 3, and Zen 4 microarchitectures called Inception was revealed and assigned CVE-2023-20569.
-According to AMD it is not practical but the company will release a microcode update for the affected products.
+According to AMD it is not practical but the company released a microcode update for the affected products.

 Also in August 2023 a new vulnerability called Downfall or Gather Data Sampling was disclosed, affecting Intel CPU Skylake, Cascade Lake, Cooper Lake, Ice Lake, Tiger Lake, Amber Lake, Kaby Lake, Coffee Lake, Whiskey Lake, Comet Lake & Rocket Lake CPU families.
 Intel will release a microcode update for affected products.

 The SLAM vulnerability (Spectre based on Linear Address Masking) reported in 2023 neither has received a corresponding CVE, nor has been confirmed or mitigated against.